San Jose, California: Air

 San Jose is served by Norman Y. Mineta San Jose International Airport 2 mi northwest of downtown, and by Reid-Hillview Airport of Santa Clara County, general aviation airport located in the eastern part of San Jose.
 San Jose residents also use San Francisco International Airport, a major international hub located 35 mi to the northwest, and Oakland International Airport, another major international airport located 35 mi to the north.
-The airport is also near the intersections of three major freeways, U.S. Route 101, Interstate 880, and State Route 87.
+The airport is also near the intersections of three major freeways, US 101, I-880, and SR 87.

 Highways

-The San Jose area is served by a freeway system that includes three Interstate freeways and one U.S. Route.
-It is, however, the largest city in the country not served by a primary (one- or two-digit route number) Interstate; most of the Interstate Highway Network was planned by the early 1950s well before San Jose's rapid growth decades later.
+The San Jose area is served by a freeway system that includes three Interstate Highways and one U.S. Route.
+It is, however, the largest city in the country not served by a primary (one- or two-digit route number) Interstate; most of the Interstate Highway System was planned by the early 1950s well before San Jose's rapid growth decades later.

-U.S. 101 runs south to the California Central Coast and Los Angeles, and then runs north up near the eastern shore of the San Francisco Peninsula to San Francisco.
+US 101 runs south to the California Central Coast and Los Angeles, and then runs north up near the eastern shore of the San Francisco Peninsula to San Francisco.
 I-280 also heads to San Francisco, but goes along just to the west of the cities of the San Francisco Peninsula.
 I-880 heads north to Oakland, running parallel to the southeastern shore of San Francisco Bay.
 I-680 parallels I-880 to Fremont, but then cuts northeast to the eastern cities of the San Francisco Bay Area.

 Several state highways also serve San Jose: SR 17, SR 85, SR 87 and SR 237.
 Additionally, San Jose is served by a system of county-wide expressways, which includes the Almaden Expressway, Capitol Expressway, San Tomas Expressway, and Lawrence Expressway.

 Several regional transportation projects have been undertaken in recent years to manage congestion on San Jose freeways.
 This includes expanding State Route 87 to add more lanes near the downtown San Jose area.

-The interchange for I-280 connecting with I-680 and U.S. 101, a rush-hour spot where the three freeways meet, has been known to have high-density traffic similar to Los Angeles County interchanges.
-It was constructed years before its completion.
-The two bridges, with no on-ramps or off-ramps, stood over U.S. 101 at a height of 110 feet during the 1970s, before opening in 1981.
-In 2010, the interchange was named the Joe Colla Interchange.
+The interchange for I-280 connecting with I-680 and U.S. 101 was named the Joe Colla Interchange.